RaupModel#

 The updated object.

-Estimate Raup parameters from observed shells (not implemented).
+Estimate Raup parameters from measured shells.